This page is part of the Christ's College, Cambridge current applicants section. It provides support for students invited for online interviews.

 Any subject-specific information will be in the subject information as December approaches.

 The interviews vary in content and length.
 Each candidate is normally seen for a total of between 35 and 50 minutes, though at Christ's we tend to split the time between two interviews.
 All interviews are academic in focus and subject-specific.
-We recommend that you watch the films on this page.
-The two films we particularly recommend are:
+We recommend that you watch the two films below:

 The aim of all the remote interviews is to give you a chance to show yourself in the best possible light, so try not to be too nervous.
 The interviewers are not looking to trick you, and they will not expect you to know all the answers, but they will want to see real enthusiasm for your subject and an ability to handle complex new ideas in a variety of contexts.
 And remember, they are assessing you and your academic potential, not your fashion sense or room layout.

-Some of the remote interviews may include working through some problems or text and discussing the thought processes involved.
-Some interviewers require you to read a short passage just prior to the interview, your invitation will make this clear if this is the case, and there will be a page about pre-interview study in the current applicants page interviews section that explains how it will work.
+Some of the online interviews may include working through some problems or text and discussing the thought processes involved.
+Some interviewers require you to read a short passage just prior to the interview (your invitation email will make this clear if this is the case), and there will be a page about pre-interview study in the current applicants page interviews section that explains how it will work.
 Please ensure that you make good use of the time allocated to study the text, and be prepared to make notes as you read.

-If a College registered written assessment or other test in your particular subject is required for students invited for interview, this will be set out in the subject information, and further information about how you will sit the assessment remotely will be emailed to you nearer the time (after you have been invited for interview).
-No registration is needed for College registered written assessments (you only need to register if your assessment is "pre-registration required") and you will be able to take the assessment either at home or at school, depending on what works best for you.
+If a College assessment or other test in your particular subject is required for students selected for interview, this will be set out in the subject information, and further information about how you will sit the assessment online will be emailed to you nearer the time (after you have been notified that you have been selected for interview).
+No registration is needed for College assessments (you only need to register if your assessment is one of the ones on 18 October or Law).
+You will be able to take the assessment either at home or at school, depending on what works best for you.